 3. "Mr. Thomson, you can go; you're off the hook," the police said.
 "The real criminal just confessed."

-4. We heard the boss was going to yell at us at the meeting, but we ran out of time, so we got off the hook.
+4. We heard the boss was going to yell at us at the meeting, but we ran out of time, so we got off the hook.5.
+Many people thought he committed the murder and that he got off the hook when the jury found him not guilty.

 6. The store owner let the boy off the hook when he found out why the boy stole the apple.

 7. Our teacher makes us do homework in class if we don't do it at home.
-He never lets us off the hook
+He never lets us off the hook.

 Alright folks, your turn to write sample sentences.
 Have you ever gotten off the hook for something?
 When did you let someone off the hook?
 Feel free to write a mini story.